sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 5. Click on Create button
 6. Click on the "Create Meal Plan" button to create the second meal plan.
 7. Choose "Create New Meal Plan"
-8. Fill thename input field for the second meal plan
+8. Fill the name input field for the second meal plan
 9. Click on Create button
 10. Check if the meal plans are displayed.